Ayesha-da/Credit_Risk_Analysis/README.md

 ##### The accuracy score of this model is  around 93%

-##### The precision for high risk loans is very low around 9% that is to say model can predict upto 9% risky loans but is very good at predicting good loans with precision of almost 100%.
+##### The precision for high risk loans is low around 9% but is very good at predicting good loans with precision of almost 100%.
 ##### Recall is around 92% for high risk loans that is to say model can identify almost 92 % of risky loans and  it can also identify about 94% of good ones.